-Lat 13 Harton Road, Waattsting
+Lat 13 Harton Raed, Waatteting

 - The runoff generated by direct rainfall onto the working stage will be managed by: - Stormwater detention ponds constructed in each stage whilst it is being worked, with all stormwater generated from the active cell being directed to ponds by contour banks.
-The ponds will serve as effective silt traps in times of high surface runoff. - Strategically placed stockpiles to reduce water flow within the extraction area. - On completion of the extraction stage, contour banks will be constructed across the final landform with an average fall of 0.2% and within a range of 0.1 and 0.4%.
+The ponds will serve as effective silt traps in times of high surface runoff.
+Strategically placed stockpiles to reduce water flow within the extraction area. - o Subtegrany praced stockpiles to reduce water now within the exclusion an - On completion of the extraction stage, contour banks will be constructed across the final landform with an average fall of 0.2% and within a range of 0.1 and 0.4%.
 The contour banks will be spaced approximately 30m apart.